amirbabaei97/paper_scrapper/README.md

 # Scholarly Paper Scraper

 ## Introduction
-🔍 _A simple, quick tool to search for keywords in Google Scholar and retrieve relevant academic information, including titles, authors, and abstracts._
+🔍 _A simple, quick tool to search for keywords in various scholar search engines and retrieve relevant academic information, including titles, authors, and abstracts.
+The tool then ranks each source using the predefined scoring function which could be optimized by the user._

 ## Features
 ### Current Features